We use our proprietary methodology to produce these rankings. Learn more →

 Example:

 Mary says "This is the best Thai food restaurant in the city."
-John responds with "You think this is the best restaurant in the city?"
+John responds with "This restaurant is not the best restaurant in the city."

 How to avoid it: